oskitone/poly555/assembly_guide/docs/final-assembly.md

 Almost there!
 Let's finish up.

-:::note
+:::caution
 Take your time here.
 If the 3D-printed parts aren't fitting well together, don't force them -- you may accidentally break something.

-Check for leftover support material that needs to be removed and gently carve it away with a utility knife.
+Instead, check for leftover support material that needs to be removed and gently carve it away with a utility knife.
 :::

 ## Steps